SilentSpringInstitute/Kay-et-al-EHP-2024/README.md

 - 4_BCrelevant_exposure_sources.R: compile exposure sources for BC-relevant chemicals
 - 5_BCRel-MGdev_comparison.R: compare lists of BC-relevant chemicals and mammary gland developmental toxicants and their genotoxic/endocrine-disrupting properties
 - 6_BCRel_effects_heatmap.R: create a figure showing positive/negative results and BC-relevant chemical space covered for MC, hormone synthesis, ER agonist, and genotoxicity databases
-The folder "./outputs/" will be created in the project root.